luaces/casablanquita1912/content/post/post.4.location.en.md

 slug = 'location'
 image = 'images/ent1.jpeg'
 date = "2019-04-11T00:00:00"
-description = 'Located in the very center of the historic center of Molinaseca, in the REAL CAMINO DE SANTIAGO.' disableComments = true
+description = 'Located in the very center of the historic center of Molinaseca, in the Real Camino de Santiago.' disableComments = true
 +++